AGGRESSIVE, STRATEGIC FAMILY LAW ATTORNEY HONESTY, INTEGRITY AND EMPATHY

 Why Should I Hire an Attorney that only practices Family Law?

-It’s not just important to have an attorney with a limited practice within family law, it’s important to have one who is board certified in Family Law by the Texas Board of Legal Specialization.
-A recent article in Texas Lawyer explained that, even though a lawyer can be great in his or her specialized area of law, many non-family lawyers don’t always know how to handle a divorce case or a child related matter.
-They just don’t know the intricacies of family law practice and can’t advise their clients and efficiently spend their time (and the client’s money) on what’s important.
+A recent article in Texas Lawyer explained that, even though a lawyer can be great in his or her specialized area of law, most non-family lawyers do not know how to handle a divorce case or a child related matter.
+They just don’t know the intricacies of family law practice and they are unable to advise their clients and efficiently spend their time (and the client’s money) on what’s important.
 The article reported that when it comes to Texas family law and the Texas Family Code, a number of questions exist that non-family law lawyers tend to “get wrong.”
 Such matters highlight the necessity of contacting an attorney experienced in family law when you have a question about family law in Texas.

 Offices in DALLAS & FRISCO AND SERVING PLANO, TEXAS; COLLIN COUNTY, DENTON, TARRANT